serialc/AdventOfCode/2025/README.md

 - Assumptions about regular column spacing were not checked (Day 6)
 - Writing multi-digit numbers to a character matrix is bad, "10" becomes "1" (Day 7)
 - Operating on a very large surface wasn't possible.
 There were large gaps.
 Converted postions to ranked positions as suggested on Reddit.
 (Day 9)
+- Unable to reach solution efficiently, needed to come up with a completely new solution (Day 10)
+- Placed state change of wider scope variable in a loop, wrongly impacting following iterations (Day 11).